BEXIS2/GSoC/README.md

 ### Who we are

 Most of us are working in the [fusion chair](http://fusion.cs.uni-jena.de/fusion/) of the University of Jena, Germany.
-We develop BExIS 2.
+We develop (not just) BExIS 2 .
 We provide data management for several biodiversity research programms in Germany.

 ### About BEXIS 2